dzynetech/smart-evaluator/README.md

 The evaluator runs as a series of docker containers.
 Use the start.sh and stop.sh script to orchestrate them accordingly.

 ### Secrets
-All secret env variables should be put in a `secrets` file in the root directory.
-This includes:
+In production, all secret env variables should be put in a `secrets` file in the root directory.
+For local dev and AWS deployments, all secret env variables should be put in `.env` file in the root directory.
+The file should look like:
 ```
 DB_USER=
 DB_PASSWORD=
 DB_HOST=
-HTTP_USERNAME=
-HTTP_PASSWORD=
 JWT_SECRET=
 GEOCODIO_API_KEY=
 ```

 ### Create a new user:

 Run in psql: